Industrial Technology and Management

 All applicants must submit a completed application form, the application fee, official transcripts (or certified copies) for all academic work at the college level, and a professional statement.
 International students must also submit financial support documentation verifying sufficient funds to cover degree studies and living expenses.

 Prospective students who have previously obtained a M.S. or even a Ph.D. in highly technical subjects may be well served to pursue the MITO degree.
-These individuals are often technical experts who, once employed in industry, have found that they lack an understanding of industrial operations, applied technologies, and management skills.
+These individuals are often technical experts who, once employed in industry, have found that they need to improve their managerial skills and expand their understanding of industrial operations and applied technologies.
 As a hybrid program covering both technology and management, the MITO curriculum enables such specialists to move into operations or management.

 Introduces the full range of technologies involved in construction of both new and modified facilities, including steel, concrete and timber construction as well as supporting specialties such as HVAC, electrical, plumbing, etc. The interactions between the various construction trades will be covered along with the role of the architects and engineers.